Crop monitoring app that helps mapping chlorophyll remotely

 Why the normalized difference vegetation index (NDVI) is not suitable for this task?
 NDVI shows a low correlation with the chlorophyll content, it is more severe in advanced growth stages when the NDVI becomes saturated.
 This saturation is due to the increase in the leaf area, and the density of the canopy structure.
 In this stage, there is a need to monitor an index that is highly correlated with the leaf chlorophyll content and less sensitive to the leaf and canopy structure.

 Farmers that are using Agrio can monitor crops and the chlorophyll index of their fields in a very simple way.
 All that is needed is to define the field location by drawing a polygon that represents the field boundary.
-Once this is done we are kicking in to do constant monitoring for you, and notify you when a new scan is available.
+Once this is done we are kicking in to do constant monitoring of your crop for you, and notify you when a new scan is available.

 We expect a scan to be available every few days, but when the sky is cloudy a clear shot of the field is not possible and we need to wait for the next time that the satellite is passing above your field.
 On our platform, you can get access to Sentinel and Planet scope satellite scans.
 With Sentinel we are able to provide 10-meter resolution scans with 3-5 days revisit frequency.
 PlanetScope is one of the satellite constellations operated by Planet.
-With daily revisits and 3-meter resolution, we can better deal with clouds interference and track the changes in the fields more closely.
+With daily revisits and 3-meter resolution, we can better deal with cloud interference and track the changes in the fields more closely.

 We do the image analysis and alert you when we find anomalies.